CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-10.md

 Annotation 25a: A company's movement/hazard phase is concluded when a moving company removes its site of origin and both players agree to reconcile (discard down to/draw up to) their hand sizes.
-No resources (and obviously no hazards) can be played卟nd no resource effects can be activated𠹹ntil the site phase or until both players have drawn cards for the movement of a following company.
+No resources (and obviously no hazards) can be played卟nd no resource effects can be activated until the site phase or until both players have drawn cards for the movement of a following company.
 Annotation 25b: Players drawing cards when a new site is revealed is synonymous with the resolution of the new site being revealed.
 It happens immediately, not in the following chain of effects.
-Annotation 26: If at the start of a player零 movement/hazard phase, there are multiple effects in play such that their net effect depends on the order they are applied, the player who is currently not taking his turn (i.e., the hazard player) decides the order in which they are to be applied.
+Annotation 26: If at the start of a player's movement/hazard phase, there are multiple effects in play such that their net effect depends on the order they are applied, the player who is currently not taking his turn (i.e., the hazard player) decides the order in which they are to be applied.
 Once this